Manjunathpshet/Resume-parser/README.md

 # Resume Parser

-Purpose of this project is to help user analyse and forecast the selected company and perform sentiment analysis on the same.
+Purpose of this project is to help user to parse resume and get the required details.

 About The App: